Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 After retiring, Jocko continued on his disciplined path to success by co-founding Echelon Front, a multi-million dollar leadership and management consulting company.
 On top of this, he wrote the New York Times bestsellers The Dichotomy of Leadership, Extreme Ownership, and Discipline Equals Freedom.
 Finally, he has also created a top-ranking podcast called the Jocko Podcast.

 Jocko Willink provides an analogy from his time in the Navy SEALs to show why taking a step back can be crucial.
 During a task, it can be tough to identify where the enemies might be.
-There are multiple places where potential enemies can conceal themselves.
+Potential enemies can conceal themselves in multiple places.
 Your team might also have minimal places to cover themselves as you are pulling up to a task.
-All your team can do is prepare themselves for the potential targets.
+All your team can do is prepare themselves for potential targets.
 A more effective approach is to delegate one member of the squad to step back from the situation and see the landscape more clearly.
 This one member was Jocko Willink.
 His role in the Navy SEALs was to take a step back and survey the environment.
 This task allowed him to be a more effective leader, as he could guide the squad through a safer route.

 Stepping back from the situation is not only applicable to battle, though.
 Jocko explains that stepping back is one of the most effective practices that any leader can use.
 If you feel overwhelmed as a leader, then stepping back is the best approach.
 Detaching yourself from a situation allows you to rid yourself of the emotions attached to your task.
 You can then better comprehend the situation and make better decisions.

 As a leader, you must realize that leadership is a fluid concept.
 You have to adapt to individual team members during individual situations.
-So, you must listen intently and observe what’s happening and how people are responding.
-You have to maintain these standards even if you feel like your head will explode from the pressure of the situation and your anger.
+So, you must listen intently and observe what’s happening and how people respond.
+You have to maintain these standards even if you feel your head will explode from the pressure of the situation and your anger.

 To do this, Jocko suggests you lift your chin, “which elevates your vision and compels you to look around,” and breathe deeply.
 Doing this will give your brain a chance to catch up with your emotions.